jadilorenzo/obsidian-writing/Let There Be Light.md

 CEO Caleb Woods is passionate about developing RoleModel's software, business, employees, and community.
 Shortly after being Within a short period of time,
-Within a few years of being hired, RoleModel's founder
+Within a few years of being hired, RoleModel's founder saw such leadership and listening skills that he chose Mr. Woods to become CEO after him.

 technically
 communally?